kristianka/SWAP/README.md

 ## Session Isolation

-We use **session-based data isolation** to support multiple concurrent users in public demos without data conflicts.
+The system utilises **session-based data isolation** to support multiple concurrent users in public demos without data conflicts.

-### How It Works
+### Features

 - Each user gets a unique session ID (UUID) stored in browser localStorage
 - All database tables include a `session_id` column with composite primary keys